natnunez1996/CardTracker-Frontend/README.md

 2. Log in with username **test@test.com** and password: **123123**.
    - I intentionally disabled the signup page in the frontend and its corresponding route in the backend.
 3. Once logged in, you can create new Cards and lists of transactions in it.

+## Possible things to explore.

+- Account Settings by Clicking the Name.
+- Dark Mode or Light Mode.
+- Responsive Changes.
+- Limits in Adding New Transactions when Card is a Gift Card.
+- Creating New Card.
+- Creating New Transactions.

 ### Tech Stack.